-Jameece Pinckney, Chairman & Founder
+Jameece Pinckney, Founder

-Jameece Pinckney is Chairman and an incorporating director of The OPHELIA Foundation.
+Jameece Pinckney is the Founder and an incorporating director of The OPHELIA Foundation.
 It was no surprise that Jameece founded OPHELIA, because of her love for the Lord, family and community.
 The strength she possesses is in her bloodline as the oldest grandchild of Ophelia Comfort Jones and daughter of Joanne Hill Latimer.
 Jameece is an executive and self-starter with more than 15 years of progressively responsible experience in fast-growing service company environments.
 She has held multiple leadership roles in business operations — designing, implementing and delivering leading-edge contract administration process solutions while successfully executing corporate goals and achieving proven results.
 Jameece is compliance oriented, an effective communicator and a dynamic business partner and change agent with a passion for developing and mentoring efficient, effective teams.
 She travels and works internationally, thus bringing diversity and a broad range of experience to The OPHELIA Foundation.

 Jameece has a Juris Doctor in Law from the University of Cincinnati College of Law, a master’s degree in educational administration and a bachelor’s degree in chemistry from Tennessee State University.
 She also holds a Top Secret security clearance.
 Jameece is a member of Delta Sigma Theta Sorority, Inc. and supports numerous other civic and professional organizations.

-Gilbert Pinckney, Vice Chairman
+Gilbert Pinckney, Chairman

 Gil Pinckney is an incorporating director of the Foundation and the youngest child of Ophelia Pinckney.
 Gil is Executive Vice President and Chief Operating Officer of the family business.
 He is a highly decorated U.S. Army veteran and brings more than 26 years of professional experience to The OPHELIA Foundation.
 His expansive portfolio includes successfully managing million-dollar acquisitions and holding responsibility for the development, design, operation, and improvement of the systems that create and deliver the firm’s products and services.
-He applies this expertise to The OPHELIA Foundation in his role as Vice Chairman.
+He applies this expertise to The OPHELIA Foundation in his role as Chairman.

 Darryl Peek, Financial Secretary